vguarnaccia/.vim_config/README.rst

 Requirements
 ============

 Vim, obviously, and it must be compiled with python and lua.
 More requirements to come in the future.
+It works best with `neovim`_ (make sure to remember ``pip install neovim``)

 Plugins
 =======